 I love a burger.
 Who doesn’t?!
 Tucking into a greasy one from the local chippy after one too many drinks, spilling ketchup down myself and eradicating any ounce of class I left the house with several hours earlier.
 It’s a beautiful thing.

-I don’t often make burgers at home, probably because I always associate them as being a bit of a treat.
-But last week we needed to use up some mince at home and also found some mega-cheap rolls in the shining light of a late-night supermarket shop that is the reduced aisle.
-And they’re super easy too so I thought, bugger it, why not?
+Last week we needed to use up some mince at home and also found some mega-cheap rolls in the shining light of a late-night supermarket shop, the reduced aisle.
+They’re super easy too so I thought, bugger it, why not?

-But then I hit a bump in the road – I couldn’t really imagine having a big, juicy beef burger without an equally devilish side dish – golden chips, spicy wedges, crispy fries, etc. And that would take our dinner from being only “slightly cheeky” to “one big fat whopper of a naughty meal” and, trying to be good, I really wanted to avoid that.
+But then I hit a bump in the road – I couldn’t really imagine having a big, juicy beef burger without an equally gorgeous side – golden chips, spicy wedges, crispy fries, etc. And that would take our dinner from being only “slightly cheeky” to “one big fat whopper of a meal” and I really wanted to avoid that.

 And then I thought, well, in for a penny in for a pound – why not load up the burger as well?!
 Topped with tomato, cheese, avocado, onion and mushroom, I created some serious towers on a plate and, in the end, it looked like one of the dirtiest burgers imaginable.
 But it was all a lie!
 A lie loaded mostly with vegetables and surrounded by salad.
 Brilliant!